MontiCore/montiarc/docs/Usage/Gradle/MontiArc.md

 ---
 ## Added build elements
-* The Plugin adds the dependency configuration *maGenerator* on which it places the dependency on the generator that is used to generate .java code from the .arc files.
+* The Plugin adds the dependency configuration *ma2jsimToolClasspath* on which it places the dependency on the generator that is used to generate .java code from the .arc files.
 If you use `class2mc`, then you can place the java classes that you want to use in your models on this configuration.
 * For every SourceSet, the plugin
-  * Adds a `MontiarcCompile` task that performs the generation step from .arc models to .java code.
+  * Adds a `MontiArcCompile` task that performs the generation step from .arc models to .java code.
 The task name is `compileMontiarc` for main and `compileSourceSetNameMontiarc` for others
   * Adds a jar task packaging the .arcsym models of the main source set, adding it to the default publication.
   * Adds three configurations: